-- The customer simultaneously receives and consumes the benefits provided by the Group performance as the entity performs. - The Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced.

-• The Group's performance does not create an asset with an alternative use to the Group and the Group has an enforceable right to payment for performance completed to date.
+- The customer simultaneously receives and consumes the benefits provided by the Group performance as the entity performs. - The Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced. - The Group's performance does not create an asset with an alternative use to the Group and the Group has an enforceable right to payment for performance completed to date.

-The Group concluded that revenue from real estate sale of office units of Cebu Exchange and Savya Financial Center and sale of residential units in Sevina Park is recognized over time.
-The Group also determined that input method is the appropriate method in measuring the POC of Cebu Exchange, Savya Financial Center and Sevina Park.
+The Group concluded that revenue from real estate sale of office units and sale of residential units in should be recognized over time.
+The Group also determined that input method is the appropriate method in measuring the POC.
 Under POC, the Group satisfies its performance obligation to deliver a portion of the property to the customer over time.
 The input method is based on the costs incurred up until the end of the reporting period as a proportion of total costs expected to be incurred.
 Changes in estimates may affect the reported amounts of revenue, cost of real estate sales, contract assets and contract liabilities.